5 Ways Data Integration Adds Business Value

 Efficiency, accuracy, and consistency with data integration

-Processes that automate integration tasks not only make an organization more efficient, they also increase the accuracy and consistency of data across business systems and applications.
+Automated integration renders an organization more efficient and increases the accuracy and consistency of data across business systems and applications.
 It might be very common, for example, for multiple employees within an organization to refer to the same customer in different ways.
 A salesperson might enter the company into CRM as “IBM”, another as “IBM, Inc.”, and yet another as “International Business Machines.”
-The same can be said of names, addresses, and other data elements that are common to a customer master record.
-With the right integration tools and processes in place, the likelihood of errors and consistencies drops precipitously, as significantly less information is keyed into systems manually.
+The same can be said of names, addresses, and other data elements common to a customer master record.
+With the right integration tools and processes in place, the likelihood of errors and inconsistencies drops precipitously, as significantly less information is keyed into systems manually.

 Read our eBook

 Precisely helps companies leverage their data as a strategic differentiator.
 We offer products and services to enhance data quality, deliver seamless integration, add location context, and improve customer engagement.
 To learn more about how to make integration work effectively in your business, download our ebook.